 The Document Registry is grouped with a set of actors from other profiles.

-MHD - Document Responder supports publication requests by the MHD Document Source.
+MHD - Document Recipient supports publication requests by the MHD Document Source.
 The Comprehensive Metadata Option is required.

-MHD - Document Recipient supports the discovery and retrieval of documents by MHD Document Consumer.
+MHD - Document Responder supports the discovery and retrieval of documents by MHD Document Consumer.

 PMIR - Patient Identity Consumer provides patient identity synchronization and specifically the merge function to be applied to any data managed in the Document Registry.

-SVCM - Consumer enables the Document Registry to gain access to ValueSets that the Registry is enforcing Metadata consistency.
+SVCM – Terminology Consumer enables the Document Registry to gain access to ValueSets that the Registry is enforcing Metadata consistency.

-mCSD - Consumer enables the Registry to have access to Organization and Practitioner resources.
+mCSD – Care Services Selective Consumer enables the Registry to have access to Organization and Practitioner resources.

 IUA – Authorization Server and Resource Server enforces access control decisions.